 Venture Advisor

 B.V.
-Jagadeesh is a Venture Advisor with Gabriel assisting with deal sourcing, due diligence and value-add.
-He is currently the Group Vice President and General Manager of Citrix Systems' Application Networking Group.
+Jagadeesh is a Venture Advisor with Gabriel assisting with dealsourcing, due diligence and value-add.
+He is currently the Group Vice President and General Manager of Citrix Systems’ Application Networking Group.
 He joined Netscaler as CEO in 2000 while serving as a Venture Partner for Gabriel, in order to take a more active role in managing the investment.
 Netscaler grew to become the market leader in Application Delivery Systems and was acquired by Citrix for $325M in 2005.
-Prior to Netscaler, Jagadeesh co-founded Exodus Communications in 1994, which achieved an IPO and became the leader in the Internet Web co-location business for mission-critical Internet applications.
-He helped attract venture funding for NexPrise, which offers next-generation Extranet solutions for businesses, and co-founded VPNET Technologies in 1995, a pioneer in virtual private networking technologies acquired by Avaya.
-Jagadeesh led strategic product design for 3Com and Novell, and was the chairman of Networld + Interop's 1994 and 1995 Engineer's Conference held in Las Vegas.
-He served as a director of Arula Systems (merged with Raritan, expected to IPO in 2006), Instantis, and on the advisory boards of Tellngo, Tiara Networks (acquired by Nortel) and Mayan Networks.
+Prior to Netscaler.
+Jagadeesh co-founded Exodus Communications in 1994, which achieved an IPO and became the leader in the Internet Web co-location business for mission-critical Intemet applications.
+He helped attract venture funding for NexPrise, which offers next-generation Extranet solutions for businesses. and co-founded VPNET Technologies in 1995, a pioneer in virtual private networking technologies acquired by Avaya.
+Jagadeesh led strategic product design for 3Com and Novell, and was the chairman of Networld + Interop’s 1994 and 1995 Engineer’s Conference held in Las Vegas.
+He served as a director of Arula Systems (merged with Raritan. expected to IPO in 2006), instantis, and on the advisory boards of Telingo.
+Tiara Networks (acquired by Nortel) and Mayan Networks.

 ZQ Shr